walmartlabs/concord-website/docs/getting-started/triggers.md

 ## Manual Triggers

-You can specify which flow you want to execute from UI by defining `manual` triggers.
+Manual triggers can be used to add "shortcuts" to the UI.

-Each `manual` trigger is required to specify the flow to execute with the `entryPoint` parameter and the `name` that will be displayed on the UI.
+Each `manual` trigger must specify the flow to execute using the `entryPoint` parameter.
+The `name` parameter is the displayed name of the shortcut.

-After repository triggers will be refreshed you will see `manual` triggers as dropdown menu items in repository actions menu.
+After repository triggers are refreshed, the defined `manual` triggers appear as dropdown menu items in the repository actions menu.

 ```yaml
 triggers: